-Human Trafficking in [Macedonia] [other countries]
+Human Trafficking

 Prevalence, Abuse & Exploitation of Street Children

-Republic of Macedonia [ Country-by-Country Reports ]
+Republic of North Macedonia

-CAUTION: The following links and accompanying text have been culled from the web to illuminate the situation in Macedonia.
+CAUTION: The following links and accompanying text have been culled from the web to illuminate the situation in North Macedonia.
 Some of these links may lead to websites that present allegations that are unsubstantiated or even false.
 No attempt has been made to validate their authenticity or to verify their content.

-U.S. Dept of Labor Bureau of International Labor Affairs
+U.S. Dept of Labor Bureau of International Labor Affairs, 2005

 INCIDENCE AND NATURE OF CHILD LABOR - Children work in the informal sector, in illegal small businesses, and on the streets and in markets selling cigarettes and other small items.
 Girls are involved in commercial sexual exploitation on the streets of Macedonia.